BIRDING IN NORTH PERU: MEGAS BIRDING TOUR

 Night in Waqanki Lodge (Moyobamba)

-The garden of the lodge is rewarding with Mishana Tyrannulet (E), Huallaga Tanager (E), Channel-billed Toucan, Lettered Aracari, Red-shouldered & Black-face Tanagers, and Pale-breasted Thrush.
+The garden of the lodge and surroundings may show Mishana Tyrannulet (E), Black-bellied Tanager (E), Channel-billed Toucan, Lettered Aracari, Red-shouldered Tanger, and Pale-breasted Thrush.

 Hummingbird feeders attract the spectacular Rufous-crested Coquette along with Rufous-breasted Hermit, Violet-fronted Brilliant, Golden-tailed Sapphire, Blue-fronted Lancebill, Sapphire-spangled Emerald, among many others.

-Nights are productive as well since Foothill, Tropical & Band-bellied Screech-Owl and Stygian Owl are residentes here.
+Nights are productive as well since Tropical Screech owl, Band-bellied Screech-Owl and Stygian Owl are residentes here.

-After an early birding and breakfast we will start our mournin in quest for the very rare and nocturnal Masked Duck.
+After an early birding and breakfast we will start our morning in quest for the nocturnal Masked Duck.

 We will later visit Arena Blanca Reserve where Russet-crowned Crake can be seen near, and great birds come to feeders such as Little Tinamou, Rufous-breasted Wood-quail, White-chinned Sapphire, Wire-crested Thornbill, Rufous-throated Sapphire, Black-throated Brilliant, Geoffroy´s Daggerbill White-necked Jacobin, Reddish Hermit, Long-billed Starthroat, Many-spotted Hummingbird, Paradise Tanager, Huallaga Tanager (E), Magpie Tanager among many.